 Can you help them again?

 Ask what they’re up to and whether they’ve got anything you can help them with.

 How much sales activity should I do?

-And don’t forget to download my Sales Post Cheatsheet with 18 whole ideas of what to post about, so you’re never short of ideas on how to promote your thing.
+Download my Sales Post Cheatsheet with 18 whole ideas of what to post about, so you’re never short of ideas on how to promote coaching or consulting services.

 Want to make sales as enjoyable and successful as possible?